obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 This documents all the available pieces of information in Tasks that you can access.

-> [!warning]
-> Tasks does store other data, but we only guarantee future support for the data items listed here without warning.

 ## Values for Task Statuses

 For more information, including adding your own customised statuses, see [[Statuses]].